haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/modules/analysis.md

 By default the following metrics are calculated:

 - FNAT (fraction of native contacts), namely the fraction of intermolecular contacts in the docked complex that are also present in the reference complex.
 - IRMSD (interface root mean square deviation), namely the RMSD of the interface of the docked complex with respect to the reference complex.
 - LRMSD (ligand root mean square deviation), namely the RMSD of the ligand of the docked complex with respect to the reference complex upon superposition of the receptor.
-- DOCKQ, a measure of the quality of the docked model obtained by combining FNAT, IRMSD and LRMSD (see
+- DOCKQ, a measure of the quality of the docked model obtained by combining FNAT, I-RMSD and L-RMSD (see
  Basu and Wallner 2016,  11 (8), e0161879).
 - ILRMSD (interface ligand root mean square deviation), the RMSD of the ligand of the docked complex with respect to the reference complex upon superposition of the interface of the receptor.
 - GLOBAL_RMSD, the full RMSD between the reference and the model.

 The following files are generated: